 Retaining wall inspection reports must be saved as PDF files onto a DVD, CD, or flash drive; paper reports will not be accepted.
 Submitted DVD/ CDs or flash drives must:

-If you think you have received the Notice of Violation in error, please fill out the attached form and email the completed form to LRetainingWalls@buildilngs.nyc.gov with all
+If you think you have received the Notice of Violation in error, please fill out the attached form and email it to LRetainingWalls@buildings.nyc.gov with all supporting documentation.